huubhermsen/background-size/README.md

 # background-size.js

-> A helper for background-size: cover/contain in IE8
+> A jQuery plugin for background-size: cover/contain in IE8

 ## License